 You don’t have to be stuck in these patterns.
-Pausing to practice mindfulness for just a few minutes at different times during you day can help your days be better, more in line with how you’d like them to be.
+Pausing to practice mindfulness for just a few minutes at different times during the day can help your days be better, more in line with how you’d like them to be.

 Explore these five daily practices for bringing more mindfulness into your life:

-Wakeup: Start with a Purpose
+1) Mindful Wakeup: Start with a Purpose

 Intention refers to the underlying motivation for everything we think, say, or do.
 From the brain’s perspective, when we act in unintended ways, there’s a disconnect between the faster, unconscious impulses of the lower brain centers and the slower, conscious, wiser abilities of the higher centers like the pre-frontal cortex.